kerwinso/osc-tools/README.md

 Various tools and scripts for OpenStax:

-* batch-build-pdf: Allows you to enqueue a batch of PDF files in the CNX legacy editor using a simple text input file.
-Server selection feature forthcoming.
+* batch-build-pdf: (python)  Allows enqueuing a batch of PDF files on the CNX legacy editor (textbook-dev or textbook-QA).

 * GitLogin: automate logging in to textbook-dev from my local machine, plus a feature to view the real-time transforms.